hidat/audio_pipeline/README.md

         LIV - Live on KEXP

  * *--rotation, -r*
-   Record rotation status of files
+    Passes in the rotation status of audio files, to be recorded in XML.
     Allowed values:
         Heavy
         Library
         Light